Posted byon March 10, 2018.

 Agent Missions are special missions that can only be undertaken by Agents.
 These missions can be accessed through the Agent Network on the lefthand side 'Active Missions' panel.
 When an Agent is on a mission, they will show in the available slots.
 If there is an active mission slot free, it can be clicked on to browse all possible missions available.

 After unlocking the Agent Network, only one Active Mission slot is available.
 The second mission slot is unlocked once you have another Agent in your Roster other than the Faction Recruit.
 The third mission slot is available to Patrons, accessible whenever Patron is active.
 The fourth and fifth mission slots are not currently available at this time, but may become unlockable with a currently unknown method in the future.

 When an Agent has finished a mission, a small icon will appear in the topbar left of the rightmost icons to notify that a mission report is waiting.

 Missions rotate on the Agent Network in various intervals, so what was there at one time may not be what's available at another time.
 In addition, it takes a certain amount of time ranging from 15 minutes to 8 hours to run a mission.

-Some missions are only available when completing other missions in certain ways.
+Some missions are only available and unlocked when completing other missions with a Successful or Outstanding Result.
 These Mission Chains have unique rewards, such as Agent Mission specific Agent Dossiers.
 At this time, two Mission Chains are fully known and have their own unique chain name: the Dante Storyline, which starts with Dante's 1st Circle, and the Guatemala Storyline, which starts with The Fountain of Youth.